Text Link

 When insomnia may be a sign of anorexia nervosa

 For people who have anorexia nervosa, it’s not quite as easy as just eating more food so the body gets the nutrients it needs to function properly.
-Insomnia may be a sign of anorexia, which can have life-threatening consequences if left untreated for too long.
-But recovery is possible, and professional help is available.
+AN is a serious mental health condition which requires a combination of mental and physical therapy to overcome.

 Recognizing you or someone you love might need help is hard.
 But Within Health is here to help.
 Call our team today to learn about our first steps for treating eating disorders.